renolc/renolc.github.io/meta/mds/introducing-chalkblog.md

 I knew I wanted to be able to host the blog statically, and I only have a few requirements, so it should be easy, right?
 Well, the go-to solution for that would probably be [jekyll](https://jekyllrb.com).
 Jekyll is amazing, but honestly, way too much for my needs.
 I'm sure I could have found something else that would have worked well, but I like making things so, here I am.

 My requirements were fairly simple:
-- it had to allow me to write my posts in markdown
+- allow me to write my posts in markdown
-- it had to support syntax highlighting for code snippets
+- support syntax highlighting for code snippets
-- it had to be hostable on GitHub Pages (because freeeee)
+- be hostable on GitHub Pages (because freeeee)

 With those in mind, I began working on [chalk-blog](https://github.com/renolc/chalk).